 - Supplementary figures and tables should be named Fig. S1, Table S1, etc., and must be cited accordingly in the main paper.
 Figure and table legends should also be present in the main paper.

-- Provide a heading and, if appropriate, a short text description with each supplementary data item.
+- Provide a heading and, if appropriate, a short text description with each supplementary material item.

 9.5 File types